Okay, show of hands.

 Yeah, most of us are.

-I went on a search to find the best cold weather hunting gloves and I was surprised by what I found.
+I went on a search to find the best hunting gloves and I was surprised by what I found.

 Let me explain.

-Before I get into what surprised me, here is a summary of how I ended up ranking the gloves.
+Before we dive into the details, here is a summary of how I ended up ranking the gloves for those of you short on time.

-- First Lite Grizzly Cold Weather Glove is my favorite glove if you hunt in temperatures below 20°F.
+- First Lite Grizzly Cold Weather Glove is my favorite glove if you hunt in extreme cold temperatures below 20°F.

 - Badlands Convection Gloves are my top recommendation for those hunting 20°F and above.